preethumohanankk/preethumohanankk.github.io/_posts/2025-06-15-ai-in-physiotherapy.md

 Introducing AI tools can be disruptive if not thoughtfully implemented.
 Complex systems that require extra setup time or elaborate report interpretation may detract from patient interaction.
 Seamless workflow integration is essential.

 ### Regulatory and Legal Uncertainties
 AI in healthcare is new and regulations are catching up.
 Many AI physiotherapy tools qualify as medical devices requiring regulatory approval.
 Guidelines for AI validation are evolving, making the approval pathway complex.
+If an AI makes a recommendation that leads to harm, it's unclear how liability will be determined – is it the clinician's fault for following it, the hospital's for implementing it, or the manufacturer's for a faulty algorithm?
+This legal ambiguity can make healthcare organizations cautious.

+### Cost and Resource Constraints
+Implementing AI solutions can be expensive.
+High-tech rehabilitation robots or sophisticated sensor systems might be beyond the budget of smaller clinics.
+Even software subscriptions for AI platforms add costs that not all practices or health systems will readily cover without clear ROI.
+There's also the indirect cost of training staff and potentially needing IT infrastructure (e.g. high-speed internet, devices for patients).
+If AI tools are not reimbursed by payers, clinics have less incentive to adopt them.
+However, this is slowly changing – as evidence of efficacy grows, insurance companies and public health systems may start reimbursing certain digital physiotherapy interventions.
+Still, until such reimbursement and cost-benefit clarity is achieved, resource limitations remain a barrier, particularly in lower-resource settings where even standard physiotherapy is understaffed.

 ## Ethical and Regulatory Considerations